+++++++++++++++++++++++++++++++++++++++++++++++++++

 A close-knit team, drawing on particular strength, talents, abilities,

 skills, of each member.
-What one person lacks can be made up by another
+What one person lacks can be made up

 member; one person's talent and abilities is shared by all.